Do you have an effective nonprofit marketing budget in place? Creating one is more important now than ever. Allow me to explain why.

 When nonprofits fail to establish a marketing budget, they’re contributing to what the Stanford Social Innovation Review has bluntly called the Nonprofit Starvation Cycle, in which nonprofits are “left so hungry for decent infrastructure that they can barely function as organizations—let alone serve their beneficiaries.
 The cycle starts with funders’ unrealistic expectations about how much running a nonprofit costs, and results in nonprofits’ misrepresenting their costs while skimping on vital systems—acts that feed funders’ skewed beliefs.”

 It’s bleak, but it’s true.
-And there are few areas of investment more misunderstood by funders (and more skimped on by nonprofits) than marketing and communications.There are few areas of investment more misunderstood by funders (and more skimped on by #nonprofits) than #marketing… Click To Tweet
+And there are few areas of investment more misunderstood by funders (and more skimped on by nonprofits) than marketing and communications.There are few areas of investment more misunderstood by funders (and more skimped on by #nonprofits) than #marketing and communications.
+Click To Tweet

 That’s due, at least in part, to our good friend the IRS, which has failed to provide specific instructions on how nonprofits should account for marketing and communications in their financial filings.
 The ambiguity around reporting on marketing spend leads many organizations to allocate their marketing and communications expenses to their programs, and keeps marketing from obtaining the dedicated budget it deserves.